Point Reyes Headlands Winter Shuttle Bus System

 Maintain a minimum distance of 90 m (300 feet) from any marine mammal in the water or on the shore to prevent a disturbance.

 Avoid areas closed to visitors during the breeding season, from March 1 through June 30.
-Drakes Estero and the mouth to Drakes Estero are closed to boating, canoeing and kayaking.
-Double Point is closed to all visitor access.
-Tomales Point and Limantour Spit are harbor seal pupping areas, but are not closed.
+Drakes Estero and the mouth to Drakes Estero are closed to boating, canoeing, and kayaking.
+Double Point and the western end of Limantour Spit are closed to all visitor access.
+Tomales Point is a harbor seal pupping area, but is not closed.
 Please use care not to disturb the animals at these places and keep a distance of 90 m (300 feet) away.
 Ask at visitor centers for a map indicating closed areas.

 If you see an animal (adult or pup) that you think is in distress, do not touch or approach it.
 Contact a park ranger and give the exact location and a description of the animal, making note of its behavior, color, size (length and girth) and any particular markings or tags.